DRNadler/MMC5983MA_CompassTest/README.md

 To make a reading, I use the degauss procedure to find the mid-point (the zero-field output value, inapproriately called 'offset' in MEMSIC datasheet).
-Reminder: The degauss procedure uses a SET/RESET function which gives a big pulse and resets the device, clearing any residual and setting the measurement polarity (these functions really should be called DEGAUSS_REVERSE_POLARITY and DEGAUSS_FORWARD_POLARITY).
+Reminder: The film magnetization procedure uses a SET/RESET function which gives a big pulse and resets the device, clearing any residual magnetization and setting the measurement polarity (these functions might better be called MAGNETIZE_REVERSE_POLARITY and MAGNETIZE_FORWARD_POLARITY).
 Per the datasheet, I'm making a RESET, measuring, a SET, measuring.
 Then calculate the center-value (nominal zero-field output which MEMSIC inappropriately calls _offset_) and measurement given two readings with opposite polarity.
 All per the instructions in the datasheet.